SceCoin/learngit/readme.txt

-Git is a distributed version control system. git is free software distributed under the GPL. vim is forget to use. and than we change 1 times.
+Git is a distributed version control system. git is free software distributed under the GPL. vim is forget to use.
+Git has a mutable index called stage. and than we change 3 times.